Snaacky/thewiki/docs/getting-started/anime.md

 Looking for official streaming sites? *See [r/anime's list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams).*
 !!!

-Streaming is the process of downloading and playing back content live from the server.
+Streaming involves retrieving and playing back content in real-time directly from a server without the need to download the entire file beforehand.

 Streaming sites can be easily accessed access across all of your devices.
 They are often easy to use and navigate, making it easy to start watching without having to worry about additional setup or configuration.
 Some streaming services will also have dedicated applications for a more fluent user experience, such as [Crunchyroll](https://www.crunchyroll.com).